 PSC strives for excellence in relationships with both clients and colleagues and was recognized as one of the Detroit Free Press Top Workplaces in 2020 and 2021, as well as a 2021 winner of Crain’s Business Detroit Cool Places to Work contest.
 Since our founding in 1979, PSC has built a reputation as the consulting firm of choice for anyone working to better people’s lives.

 Our mission is to improve the quality of life for residents of Michigan and beyond through the development and implementation of innovative, actionable public policies.

 Why Join Our Team?

-It is the policy of PSC to provide equal employment opportunity to all persons regardless of age, color, national origin, citizenship status, physical or mental disability, race, religion, creed, gender, sex, sexual orientation, gender identity and/or expression, genetic information, marital status, status with regard to public assistance, veteran status, or any other characteristic protected by federal, state, or local law.
+It is the policy of PSC to provide equal employment opportunity to all persons regardless of age, color, national origin, citizenship status, physical or mental disability, race, religion, creed, sex, sexual orientation, gender identity and/or expression, genetic information, marital status, status with regard to public assistance, veteran status, or any other characteristic protected by federal, state, or local law.
 Employees are selected based on ability or assessed potential to meet the needs of PSC and the specific job requirements as stated in the job description.
 In addition, PSC will provide reasonable accommodations for qualified individuals with disabilities.

 We are always looking for qualified candidates!
 We check for open applications weekly, and you can expect a reply within two weeks of submission.